DurhamARC/classroom-abm/README.md

 Usage: run.py [OPTIONS]

 Options:
   -i, --input-file TEXT       Input file path, relative to current working
                               directory

   -o, --output-file TEXT      Output file path, relative to current working
                               directory

   -p, --n-processors INTEGER  Number of processors to be used by the
                               batchrunner (used only if -a is set)

   -c, --class_id INTEGER      ID of class to run model for -a, --all_classes           Whether to run over all classes (overrides
                               class_id; not available in webserver mode)

-  -w, --webserver               Whether to run an interactive web server --help                        Show this message and exit.
+  -w, --webserver             Whether to run an interactive web server -t, --test-mode             Whether to run in test mode (only 10 ticks per
+                              day)

+  -s, --speedup INTEGER       By how much (approximately) to speed up the
+                              model run.
+The selected speedup will be adjusted to ensure there is a whole number of ticks per day, and at least 1 tick per day.

+                              ** NB: Speedup is for use in tests and webserver mode only: should not be used for parameterisation runs. **

+  --help                      Show this message and exit.
 ```

 Logging can be configured by two environment variables, `CLASSROOM_ABM_LOG_LEVEL` and `CLASSROOM_ABM_LOG_FILE`.
 By